lpedrosa/webcomponents-blog-examples/README.md

 ## Contributing

-Open an issue if you wish to discuss a better way of something or submit a PR if you spot a bug.
+Open an issue if you wish to discuss a better way of doing something.

+You can also submit a PR if you spot a bug.

 ## License